Looking for a therapist?

 I take cash, check, cash and Zelle.

-Commitment to Therapy: I take the healing work I create with with those I work with to heart.
+Commitment to Therapy: I take the healing work and space we create to heart.
 I desire to create space for those who want to show up and do the work.
-I invite those who are ready to into the types of therapy I offer.
-My policy of cancelation is 48 hours and if there are several missed without notification it may result in losing your spot as a client.
+I do not work with treatment resistant clients.
+I invite those into my practice who are ready to into the types of therapy I offer.
+My policy of cancelation is 48 hours for office visits and 36 hours for equine sessions.
+If there are several missed without notification it may result in losing your spot as a client, sliding scale slot if of there are extended vacation for months in the summer.
 It is important part of the container I hold for those I see.